-As for how old the legend of the locked out pilot is, one of the oldest sightings was contributed by an American Airlines pilot who remembered hearing it in 1978.
-Another reader, the former editor of a flying magazine, recalls hearing the story in 1968 when it was told of a hapless pilot of a G18 Twin Beech
+As for how old the legend of the locked-out pilot is, one of our oldest versions was contributed by an American Airlines pilot who remembered hearing it in 1978.
+Another reader, the former editor of a flying magazine, recalled hearing the story in 1968 when it was told of a hapless pilot of a G18 Twin Beech

 whose encounter with clear air turbulence left him on the wrong side of the closed cockpit door and who had to use a pocketknife to unscrew the hinges to get back in only seconds before the fuel tank in use completely drained.
 The story has been variously attributed to any number of airlines over the years; Air Zimbabwe was one prominent victim, but neither the first nor the last.

 Too much about this legend rang false at the time for it to be taken seriously by those inclined to believe it, at least back in the pre-9/11 days (after which many airline safety procedures were revamped).
 Spare keys to the flight deck were typically stashed in various locations around most airliners, obviating the notion that the pilot could be accidentally locked out — until subsequent security changes eliminated the use of such keys:

 New safety protocols mandated by Congress in the U.S. after the Sept.
 11 attacks would almost certainly have been in place for aircraft operated by Germanwings on behalf of Lufthansa.